-The paediatric clinical practice guidelines (CPGs) are point of care guidelines, developed to assist clinicians with decisions about appropriate health care for children and young people.
+The paediatric clinical practice guidelines (CPGs) are point of care guidelines, developed to assist clinicians, particularly more junior clinicians, with decisions about appropriate health care for children and young people.

 The CPG Development Group

-The CPG Development Group is made up of 2 part-time CPG Consultants, up to 6 part-time CPG Fellows and a part-time CPG Administrator.
-This group manages CPG Committee meetings, and oversees development, publication and maintenance of CPGs.
+The CPG Development Group is made up of 2 part-time CPG Consultants, up to 6 part-time CPG Fellows (based in NSW, Qld and Vic) and part-time administration.
+This group manages CPG Committee meetings, and oversees development, publication and maintenance of CPGs hosted on the RCH website and the RCH CPG App.
 Email

 cpg@rch.org.au for assistance.